Geisel School of Medicine

 The multisubunit eukaryotic Mediator complex integrates diverse positive and negative gene regulatory signals and transmits them to the core transcription machinery.
 Mutations in individual subunits within the complex can lead to decreased or increased transcription of certain subsets of genes, which are highly specific to the mutated subunit.
 Recent studies suggest a role for Mediator in epigenetic silencing.
 Using white-opaque morphological switching in Candida albicans as a model, we have shown that Mediator is required for the stability of both the epigenetic silenced (white) and active (opaque) states of the bistable transcription circuit driven by the master regulator Wor1.
 Individual deletions of eight C. albicans Mediator subunits have shown that different Mediator subunits have dramatically diverse effects on the directionality, frequency, and environmental induction of epigenetic switching.
 Among the Mediator deletion mutants analyzed, only Med12 has a steady-state transcriptional effect on the components of the Wor1 circuit that clearly corresponds to its effect on switching.
 The MED16 and MED9 genes have been found to be among a small subset of genes that are required for the stability of both the white and opaque states.
 Deletion of the Med3 subunit completely destabilizes the opaque state, even though the Wor1 transcription circuit is intact and can be driven by ectopic expression of Wor1.
 The highly impaired ability of the med3 deletion mutant to mate, even when Wor1 expression is ectopically induced, reveals that the activation of the Wor1 circuit can be decoupled from the opaque state and one of its primary biological consequences.

 Zhang, Anda; Liu, Zhongle; and Myers, Lawrence C., "Differential Regulation of White-Opaque Switching by Individual Subunits of Candida Albicans Mediator" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 814.